Pros and Cons of a Cybersecurity Career

 Written by Coursera Staff • Updated on

 Are you considering a role in the cybersecurity industry?
-It’s a popular, growing field right that continues evolving.
+It’s a popular, growing field that continues evolving.
 Explore the potential pros and cons of a cybersecurity career to decide if it is the career path for you.

 A cybersecurity career involves working in roles focused on protecting technological assets from unauthorized or criminal use while ensuring information remains accessible and confidential when appropriate.
-As a cybersecurity professional, you will demonstrate an understanding of how computers and other business technology work.
+As a cybersecurity professional, you will demonstrate an understanding of how computers and other business technologies work.
 But that’s not all.
 You’ll also actively identify potential weaknesses and find ways to shore up your organization’s cybersecurity posture.

 In a cybersecurity career, you could play a part in several areas:

-• Keep all business IT current (with regular updates and software and system patches)
+• Keep all business IT current (with regular updates and software and system patches).

-• Educate employees about cyber threats (e.g., social engineering, weak passwords)
+• Educate employees about cyber threats (e.g., social engineering, weak passwords).

-• Monitor network traffic to identify potential threats
+• Monitor network traffic to identify potential threats.

-• Block unauthorized access
+• Block unauthorized access.

-• Develop response plans in case of attack
+• Develop response plans in case of attack.

-• Maintain compliance with industry standards
+• Maintain compliance with industry standards.

-• Ensure compliance with government regulations
+• Ensure compliance with government regulations.

-• Create security roles
+• Create security roles.

-• Install authentication and access control
+• Install authentication and access control.

-• Evaluate new products
+• Evaluate new products.

-• Test protections and business recovery plans
+• Test protections and business recovery plans.

 Gaining a four-year degree is one of many options to begin in cybersecurity roles like the following, which should offer you an idea of the breadth of opportunity in this industry.
-The following list sources its annual base salary data from Glassdoor as of April 2024 and does not include additional pay, such as commission and benefits.

 Penetration tester